 It was quickly discovered that CMS, applications, package developers, etc. have as much to add as the frameworks themselves.
 The idea is to get a cross-section of the ecosystem and not JUST one specific group of developers.
 Having the implementors working alongside the people creating packages and the people developing systems with the frameworks are all of equal importance.

 Framework developers have a multitude of factors to consider when planning the roadmap for their products and they need to take their community into account when they do this.
 Factors like features, functionality, style guide, minimum requirements, etc. are all subject to change in any new version and each project makes their own decisions.
 How they involve their communities in decision making is entirely up to them, not the FIG.

 To quote the abstract from RFC 2119:

 In many standards track documents several words are used to signify the requirements in the specification.
 These words are often capitalized.
 This document defines these words as they should be interpreted in IETF documents.

 By following RFC 2119 we can be both more concise in what we are saying as well as more consistent in how we are saying it.
 Emphasizing words as recommended by RFC 2119 helps ensure that documentation will be read as the authors intended and leaves less room for ambiguity.
 This ensures that there is a smaller chance that the same text can be interpreted to mean more than one thing.

 We are far from alone in using RFC 2119 in writing standards and specifications.
 The IETF uses it for its own documentation but there are examples of other projects outside of the IETF using RFC 2119 as well.
-The Atom Syndication Format is a good example of a project adopting RFC 2119 for its own purposes.
+The World Wide Web Consortium (W3C) is a notable example.